 Choosing the Right Paint for Painting Kitchen Cabinets

-Solid wood, veneer and laminate are the popular choices in the world of kitchen cabinets.
-But, most will need a primer and the right type of paint.
-The paint’s finish is crucial to how your cabinets will look and how long the paint job will last.
+Regardless of whether you have solid wood, veneer and laminate kitchen units, you'll need to use a primer, followed by the right type of paint.
+This is crucial in determining your cabinets' finish and how long the paint job will last.

 You can use emulsion and eggshell paints, but it won’t look good for long, and it won’t be long before your cabinets need painting again.
 For a longer-lasting — and good-looking — finish, the harder the paint, the better.

-Try a specialist cupboard paint with the finish you want - gloss, semi gloss, or satin.
-These provide a durable and easy to clean surface and will work on all parts of your kitchen cabinets, including the often forgotten kickboard.
-These typically get more knocks, so add an extra coat for more protection.
+Try a specialist kitchen cabinet paint with the finish you want — gloss, semi gloss, or satin.
+These provide a durable and easy to clean surface and will work on all parts of your kitchen cabinets.
+Don't forget to paint your kickboards too.
+These take more knocks than the average cupboard door, so you should give these an extra coat of paint.

 Step-by-Step Guide to Painting Kitchen Cabinets